NVIDIA/NeMo-Aligner/README.md

 For the list of changes within each release please see the [Changelog](CHANGELOG.md).

 ## Future work
-- Add DPO and Rejection Sampling support
+- Add Rejection Sampling support
 - We will continue improving the stability of the PPO learning phase.
 - Improve the performance of RLHF